Huotes/CommitMaker/README.md

 I don't see women as objects.
 I consider each to be in a class of her own.

 Whiteboards are white because Chuck Norris scared them that way.

+For some, the left testicle is larger than the right one.
+For Chuck Norris, each testicle is larger than the other one.